royaals/support-agent-chatbot/README.md

 # CDP Documentation Assistant

-This application provides a user-friendly interface to search and retrieve information from the documentation of various Customer Data Platforms (CDPs) including Segment, mParticle, Lytics, and Zeotap.
+This application provides a user-friendly interface to search and retrieve information from the documentation of various Customer Data Platforms (CDPs).
+It uses a combination of web scraping and Elasticsearch to efficiently retrieve relevant content from the official documentation.

 ## Setup Instructions